Project dates: Spring 2019 - Spring 2020

 - There will be no cost for participants to take part in the pilot outside of any personal insurance needed to run the spaces (if applicable)

-- There is no fee available for community engagement or development of the proposals
+- There is no fee available for your proposed use

 - Ideas of a political or religious nature will not be eligible